check-spelling-sandbox/openbook-templates/templates/hotel/amenities.md

 This is about the paid services available at the hotel.

-- The hotel offers a range of conveninent amenities such as massage therapists, laundry and hair dressing services
+- The hotel offers a range of convenient amenities such as massage therapists, laundry and hair dressing services
 - The hotel has a spa and massage therapists available
 - The hotel offers hair dressing services
 - The hotel offers has laundry & deep cleaning services